lemrey/sdk-nrf/samples/nrf9160/lwm2m_carrier/README.rst

    :local:
    :depth: 2

-The LwM2M carrier sample demonstrates how to run the :ref:`liblwm2m_carrier_readme` library in an application in order to connect to the operator LwM2M network.
+The LwM2M carrier sample demonstrates how to run the :ref:`liblwm2m_carrier_readme` library in an application in order to connect to the mobile network operator's (or other) device management.

 See the subpages for detailed documentation on the sample and its features.